 For more information about a local autism support group, contact Brandt at (320) 589-7425.
 For more information about autism in Minnesota, see the Web site www.ausm.org."

-• "An article in the August 20th CityPages in Minnesota suggests that it’s rather the North Star state that has the highest rate, 1 in 81....
+"An article in the August 20th CityPages in Minnesota suggests that it’s rather the North Star state that has the highest rate, 1 in 81....

-The parent of an autistic child, Dan Hollenbeck, arrived at this figure by finding the number of cases of autism services provided by each state’s public schools and then dividing this by the number of children enrolled.
+services provided by each state’s public schools and then dividing this by the number of children enrolled.
 The figures that Hollenbeck arrived at provide an idea of how many children who are classified under the code of autism are receiving services in school districts across the US.
 But, it should be noted that school districts around the country vary in how they classify children as needing to receive services for autism, and services and programs for autistic children in public school vary widely from state to state (and within states—that’s certainly the case here in New Jersey–between rich and poor school districts, for instance)..."

-• " Reporting Maya Nishikawa (WCCO)
+" Reporting

 Students at Westwood Intermediate School come to Kristin Anderson's room for extra help with things like social skills.